ORWO Wolfen NC 500 Film Review

 Wolfen NC 500 colours.

-Colour negative films without a deep-orange mask often have trouble showing good colour via certain scanner software or when returned from the lab.
+Colour-negative films without a deep-orange mask often have trouble showing good colour via certain scanner software or when returned from the lab.
 (NC 500 has a greenish mask).
-However, when scanned and inverted using the method described below, and after a slight adjustment in Photoshop — or your photo editing software of choice — they could look captivating and surprisingly life-like when it comes to skin tones*.
+However, when scanned and inverted using the method described below, and after a slight adjustment in Photoshop — or your photo editing software of choice — they could look captivating and surprisingly life-like.

 ...to the photo of the same car from a different angle, shot with Kodak Gold:

 I think that the difference is pretty stark.
-But that doesn’t mean this film isn’t usable in gloomy weather: if the scene is lacking colour in general but shows strong contrast, the results may end up looking rather fitting.
+But that doesn’t mean this film isn’t usable in gloomy weather: if the scene lacks colour in general but shows strong contrast, the results may end up looking rather fitting.

 Despite looking desaturated in many of my shots, I think NC 500 has significant potential to look true to life if the light is right.
 After all, the promotional materials for this film showed plenty of colour.
 So I went to a local beach and took a few shots during one of the warmest (hue-wise) sunsets of the year.